phelim-h/encord-agents/docs/editor_agents/modal.md

 The following example:

 1. **Creates a Docker Image** – We define a container that includes all necessary dependencies:
-   - `encord-agents`: The library for building agents
+   - `encord-agents[opencv-headless]`: The library for building agents
    - `modal`: For hosting the agent
    - `libgl`: Required by `opencv`